-For high-volume, low-value stock, security labels are the ideal method of protecting products from theft.
+For high-volume, low-value stock, security labels and stickers are the ideal method of protecting products from theft.
 Affordable and suited to single use, they harness the power of Electronic Article Surveillance but can be easily applied and quickly deactivated at the point of sale.

 But how do you know which label is best suited to your needs?
 Here’s an insight into the different types of security labels available and the products they best suit.